ryanuber/puppet-tell/README.md

 * Using a web hook (way more interesting)

-It will expose any resource change by sending the resource data to the external party in YAML format.
-The resource data is simply the pson data directly from the changed resource.
+It will expose any resource change by sending the resource data to the external party.
+The resource data is simply the pson data directly from the changed resource, encoded in a format specified by the user.
 This is collected by looking it up in the relationship graph from the running catalog.

 This module follows almost the same logic as the 'exec' resource type utilizing 'refreshonly'.
 It is implemented slightly different,